Energy-conserving formulation of the two-fluid model for incompressible two-phase flow in channels and pipes: Discretization of the governing equations

 The system of equations \eqref{eq:governing_equations/conservative_v1} is discretized using a finite volume method on a uniform staggered grid, sketched in \autoref{fig:staggered_grid}.
+This discretization naturally conserves mass for each fluid separately, and momentum for both fluids combined.
 The first two components of $\v{q}$ (the phase masses) and the pressure are defined at the centers of $N_p$ pressure volumes, which have a cell size of $\Delta s = L/N_p$.
 The last two components of $\v{q}$ (the phase momenta) are defined at the centers of $N_u$ velocity volumes.
-For inflow or closed boundaries, the first velocity node (\ie cell center) is located at $s=0$ (corresponding to the half cell spanning $s=0$ to $s=\Delta s/2$) and the last is located at $s=L$ (corresponding to the half cell spanning $s=L-\Delta s/2$ to $L$), so for a case with closed boundaries $N_u = N_p + 1$.
-In a test case with periodic boundaries these cells have full length and coincide; $q_{3,1/2}=q_{3,N_p+1/2}$, and so in that case $N_u=N_p$.

 On this staggered grid we define a local discrete vector of unknowns as follows: